DAX COUNT and COUNTX – Impact of Using Measures and Columns

-In this article we are going to slow things down a little and look at DAX COUNT and COUNTX – Impact of Using Measures and Columns.
-Measures and columns work very different and this is a perfect example of how using measures and columns can impact the results in a table or visualization.
+In this article we are going to slow things down a little.
+We will look at DAX COUNT and COUNTX – Impact of Using Measures and Columns.
+Measures and columns work very different.
+Today, using Count and COUNTX you will see an example of how measures and columns can impact the results in a table or visualization.

-COUNT comes directly from Excel and will count the number of cells in a column that contain a number.
-If a field contains a 0 it will be included in the count but if a field contains blank it will not be counted.
-Text & true/false are not counted.
-So if you want to count text or logical functions you need to use COUNTA.
+COUNT comes from Excel and will count the number of cells in a column that contain a number.
+COUNT will include all fields that contain a zero.
+But it will exclude a field if it is blank.
+Text & true/false are excluded.
+If you want to count text or logical functions, you need to use COUNTA.

-COUNTX on the other hand cannot be found in Excel.
+You will not (yet) find COUNTX in Excel.
+It’s a new function to DAX.
 It works very like SUMX.
-COUNTX takes two arguments, the first must return a table and the second must contain the column that is searched by COUNTX.
+COUNTX takes two arguments. the first must return a table and the values to count are the second argument.
 Like COUNT, COUNTX counts numbers so if you want to count text or logical functions you need to use COUNTAX.

 COUNT by Calculated Column

-First we will add a calculated column to our products table, and we will enter the expression
+We will start by adding a calculated column to our products table.
+In this calculated column we will enter the expression:

 =COUNT (products[Cost Price])

-Now before we hit enter, think for a moment about what this formula will return?
-Will it return 1 in all of the rows because it’s looking at the cost price for that row and that row only; so can only count 1?
+Before we hit enter, think for a moment about what this formula will return?
+Will it return 1 because it’s looking at the cost price for that row and that row only; so can only count 1?
 Or will it return 12 because there are 12 cost prices in the table?
-Maybe is it going to return something else?
+Is it going to return something else?

 The function returns 12.
-Although this is a calculated column (which defines the row), by using the count function, we are telling the DAX engine to count all of the fields in this column that have a number.
-The rows are assumed, or implied to be all the rows in the cost price column by virtue of the fact we used an Aggregation function
+A calculated column defines the rows.
+But the COUNT function tells the DAX engine to count all the fields in the column with a number.
+You see COUNT is an aggregation functions, which implies the rows to be all the rows in the cost price column.

 COUNT by Measure